-What you must pay when Services that are covered for you vou get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see 20% coinsurance for Chapter 12 as well as Chapter 3, Section 7 of this document.)
-Medicare-covered DME Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, Your cost sharing hospital beds ordered by a provider for use in the home, IV for Medicare oxygen infusion pumps, speech generating devices, oxygen equipment coverage equipment, nebulizers, and walkers. is 20% coinsurance for We cover all medically necessary DME covered by Original Medicare-covered Medicare.
-If our supplier in your area does not carry a oxygen equipment. particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is Effective July 1, 2023, available in our Provider Directory on our website at cost sharing for covered www.fbhealthplans.com/Medicare-Advantage.
-Part B Insulin furnished through a covered item of durable medical equipment will be no more than \$35 for a one-
+What you must pay when Services that are covered for you vou get these services Durable medical equipment (DME) and related supplies\ (For a definition of "durable medical equipment," see Chapter 20% coinsurance for Medicare-covered DME 12 as well as Chapter 3, Section 7 of this document.)
+Covered items include, but are not limited to: wheelchairs, Your cost sharing for crutches, powered mattress systems, diabetic supplies, hospital Medicare oxygen beds ordered by a provider for use in the home, IV infusion equipment coverage pumps, speech generating devices, oxygen equipment, is 20% coinsurance for nebulizers, and walkers.
+Medicare-covered oxygen We cover all medically necessary DME covered by Original equipment.
+Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available in our Provider Directory on our website at www.fbhealthplans.com/Medicare-Advantage.

-What you must pay when Services that are covered for you vou get these services Emergency care Emergency care refers to services that are: \$90 per Medicare-covered visit - copay is waived if • Furnished by a provider qualified to furnish emergency you are admitted to the services, and hospital within 24 hours.
+What you must pay when Services that are covered for you vou get these services Emergency care Emergency care refers to services that are: \$90 per Medicare-covered visit - copay is waived if Furnished by a provider qualified to furnish emergency you are admitted to the services, and hospital within 24 hours.
 Needed to evaluate or stabilize an emergency medical condition.
-If you receive emergency A medical emergency is when you, or any other prudent care at an out-of-network layperson with an average knowledge of health and medicine, hospital and need inpatient believe that you have medical symptoms that require immediate care after your emergency medical attention to prevent loss of life (and, if you are a condition is stabilized, you pregnant woman, loss of an unborn child), loss of a limb, or loss must have your inpatient of function of a limb.
+If you receive emergency A medical emergency is when you, or any other prudent care at an out-of-network layperson with an average knowledge of health and medicine, hospital and need inpatient believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a care after your emergency condition is stabilized, you pregnant woman, loss of an unborn child), loss of a limb, or loss must have your inpatient of function of a limb.
 The medical symptoms may be an illness, care at the out-of-network injury, severe pain, or a medical condition that is quickly getting hospital authorized by the worse. plan and your cost is the Cost sharing for necessary emergency services furnished out-ofcost sharing you would pay network is the same as for such services furnished in-network. at a network hospital.
 Worldwide Emergency Coverage is available at the same cost sharing amount.
 This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
 Transportation back to the United States from another country is not covered.
 Pre-scheduled, pre-planned treatments (including dialysis for an ongoing condition) and/or elective procedures are not covered.
 Services provided by a dentist are not covered.
-Fitness Program \$25 copayment yearly This benefit gives you access to a Silver and Fit membership at \$10 copayment Home one of the many participating Silver and Fit gym
+Fitness Program \$25 copayment yearly This benefit gives you access to a Silver and Fit membership at \$10 copayment Home one of the many participating Silver and Fit gym Fitness Kit If you prefer to work out at home, you are eligible for a Home